Emergency eye wash manufacturers

 How often should I test my emergency safety showers and eye/face washes?

-It is recommended that you perform a weekly activation of your emergency showers and eye washes in order to ensure the equipment is in full working order.
+It is recommended that you perform a weekly activation of your emergency showers and eye washes to ensure the equipment is in full working order.
 The European standard, EN15154-5:2019 recommends safety showers should be tested at least every month.

 This should include flow rate measurement and visual inspection of the spray pattern and water quality.
 All tests should be documented for audit purposes and to remain compliant.